 Some transformations such as grid-based transformations are not currently supported.

-- Provide a name for the location profile and select OK.
+- Provide a name for the location profile and select Save.

-- Select the new location profile from the Location profiles list to set it as your current profile and select Collector to return to Settings.
+- Select the new location profile from the Location Profiles list to set it as your current profile and select Settings.

-Your organization might require that all data collected meet a specific minimum accuracy.
-In Collector, you can set the required accuracy of GPS positions to ensure that data you collect meets your organization's data collection standards.
+Your organization may require that all data collected meet a specific minimum accuracy and confidence interval.
+In Collector, you can set the required accuracy of GPS positions, and whether the positions need to meet a 95 percent confidence interval, to ensure that data you collect meets your organization's data collection standards.

 - In the Settings of Collector, under the Location section, select Accuracy.